Handling Inventory When Selling a Business

 - The real estate, which is presumably why the owner called a real estate agent.

-- The business’ tangible assets, which included its name, phone number, website and sundry similar assets
+- The business’ tangible and intangible assets, which included its name, phone number, website and sundry similar assets

 - The inventory